 Chargebacks are common

 Because these items inherently come with an expected result from the customer, these businesses have more issues with refunds and chargebacks.
-Not all of these issues are avoidable, but it can be reduced using basic methods.
+Not all of these issues are avoidable, but they can be reduced using basic methods.
 With a bank that knows your business type, they give you more flexibility with the chargeback rates that they support.
-Many tier one banks want to keep the chargeback rates under 1%, while high risk banks will support up to 3%.
+Many tier-one banks want to keep the chargeback rates under 1%, while high risk banks will support up to 3%.

 Deciding which bank may seem daunting, but your best course of action is turning to a high risk provider.
 The high-risk merchant account that they will set you up with is backed by banks that understand your business type and have risk mitigation procedures.